 Regarding the management of the fall armyworm by market gardeners, the analysis of the results indicates that chemical control was the most widely used method, with an adoption rate of 100%.
 This choice is justified by the fact that synthetic pesticides, in addition to being readily available on the market, acted rapidly against the caterpillars.
 Goergen et al. (2016) also explained the widespread use of synthetic pesticides by their accessibility on the local market, their rapid action against larvae, and the absence or lack of awareness of effective alternatives.
 This result was consistent with that of the FAO (2018), which showed that chemical control was widely observed in sub-Saharan African countries, where producers, often faced with severe infestations, prefer quick and effective solutions.

 All producers using chemical control applied treatments weekly.
 This frequency suggests low pressure from the fall armyworm in vegetable plots compared to that in maize plots.
 Indeed, according to Barlow and Kuhar (2009), sweet maize requires four applications per week during the silking and ear development stages.
-Furthermore, farmers in Kenya and Ethiopia made extensive use of pesticides on maize crops to control the larva (Kumela et al., 2018).
+Furthermore, farmers in Kenya and Ethiopia made extensive use of pesticides on maize crops to control the larvae (Kumela et al., 2018).

 Alongside chemical control, cultural control is practiced by 24.24% of producers.
 This included methods such as crop rotation, which is recognized as capable of managing and controlling Spodoptera frugiperda population pressure in maize-growing areas (Yigezu & Wakgari, 2020).